FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_serverConfiguration/c_st_local_server_configuration_parameters.md

     "title": "Local server configuration parameters",
     "linkTitle": "Local server configuration parameters",
     "weight": "160"
 }Most of the parameters included in the *Server Configuration* page apply to all servers in the cluster.
-The parameters that apply to the local <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server and are not copied to other servers are marked with a check in the **Local** column.
+The parameters that apply to the local {{< SecureTransport/componentshortname  >}} Server and are not copied to other servers are marked with a check in the **Local** column.

 **Related topics:**